-KORE Mining Ltd. (the "Company") is an exploration and development stage company that trades on the TSX Venture Exchange ("TSXV") under the symbol 'KORE'.
+KORE Mining Ltd. ("KORE" or the "Company") is an exploration and development stage company that trades on the TSX Venture Exchange ("TSXV") under the symbol 'KORE'.
 The Company is focused on the exploration and development of its California gold projects, Imperial and Long Valley.
 In January 2021, the Company transferred its Canadian exploration projects to Karus Gold Corp ("Karus Gold") in exchange for shares of Karus Gold which were then distributed to shareholders of the Company (Note 5).
 The Company's registered office is located at Suite 2500, 700 West Georgia Street, Vancouver BC V6C 3E8.

 The Company is in the process of exploring and evaluating its mineral resource properties and has not yet determined whether these properties contain economically recoverable mineral reserves.
-The recoverability of the amounts capitalized to exploration and evaluation assets is ultimately dependent upon the existence of economically recoverable ore reserves and resources, securing and maintaining title and/or beneficial interest in the properties, obtaining necessary financing to continue to explore, evaluate and develop the properties, and upon future profitable production or proceeds from disposition of the exploration and evaluation assets.
-The amounts shown as exploration and evaluation assets represent costs incurred in acquiring the assets, and do not necessarily represent current or future fair values.
+The recoverability of the amounts capitalized to mineral properties is ultimately dependent upon the existence of economically recoverable ore reserves and resources, securing and maintaining title and/or beneficial interest in the properties, obtaining necessary financing to continue to explore, evaluate and develop the properties, and upon future profitable production or proceeds from disposition of such properties.
+The amounts shown as mineral properties represent costs incurred in acquiring the properties, and do not necessarily represent current or future fair values.